1970: The Complete Fun House Sessions: About the box set

 The outer lid of the boxed set incorporates the original Fun House album artwork, while the inner box replicates the look of a cardboard record shipping box with the Elektra "stencil E" logo on the side, and the inserts of the first six CDs reproduce the front covers of the original session reels.
 The seventh CD is packaged in a reproduction of a plain paper 7" 45 sleeve.

 1970: The Complete Fun House Sessions was one of the early releases from Rhino Records' limited-edition imprint Rhino Handmade.
 It was released in a one-time pressing of 3000 copies, sold out within a year of its release, and helped fully establish Rhino Handmade's reputation for collector's-interest releases.
 The set was re-released in November 2010 by Rhino Handmade and is not individually numbered to maintain the collectability of the original release.

 In 2005, highlights from the many unreleased tracks on the album, plus the single versions of "Down On The Street" and "1970", were compiled by Rhino for use on the second disc of the deluxe double-CD reissue of Fun House.
 The box set was also reissued in digital download form on August 27, 2005 exclusively at the iTunes Music Store, to commemorate Rhino Records' 27th Anniversary.
 The box set is also notable for the long version of "L.A.
-Blues" titled "Freak", clocking in at over 17 minutes in length and featuring more sonic violence than the official release.
+Blues" titled "Freak", clocking in at over 17 minutes in length and featuring a more aggressive performance than the official release.